vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## How can we be whitelisted for `skipLandingPage`?

 See [Is it possible to skip the landing page?](#is-it-possible-to-skip-the-landing-page)

+## Which API keys should I use?

+You need to use the merchant's API keys when using the Vipps eCom API.

+You can _not_ use your "supermerchant" API keys (if you have those).

 ## Do we need to support callbacks?